Elliott Mealer battles to return to football after family tragedy.

 and your BETTER becomes your BEST

-We work with youth from Anthem, Black Canyon City, Carefree, Cave Creek, Fountain Hills, Glendale, Laveen, New River, North Phoenix, Peoria, Prescott Valley, and Scottsdale.
-These local communities are just a short drive to Anthem, the home of the Let It Fly Football Drills & Skills Camp.
+We work with youth from Anthem, Black Canyon City, Carefree, Cave Creek, Fountain Hills, Glendale, Laveen, New River, Peoria, Phoenix, Prescott Valley, and Scottsdale.
+These local communities are just a short drive to Phoenix, the home of the Let It Fly Football Drills & Skills Camp.